zachj1582/vanillajs-1-afternoon/Part1/README.md

 In this step, we will create a Javascript file and connect it to our HTML file.

+_Note: Review the exisiting HTML so you are familiar with the structure you are interacting with_

 ### Instructions

 - Create a file called `index.js`.
 - Connect that script file to the HTML page.
-  - Feel free to `console.log` a message to test the connect from your script file.
+  - Feel free to `console.log` a message to test the connection from your script file.

 ### Solution